 - taking a new medication

 The doctor will ask for a medical history and perform a physical exam to determine the symptom’s cause.
-Diagnosing this is the first step toward appropriate treatment.
+Diagnosing the cause is the first step toward appropriate treatment.

 Throat clearing usually only requires treatment if it is becoming bothersome or causing discomfort.
 The best way to reduce or prevent the symptom is to address any underlying causes.